ranaabarghout/CHE322/README.md

 - **resources:** Supplementary materials and useful links to enhance your understanding.

 ## Getting Started
 To get started, navigate to the relevant folders and explore the contents.
-Make sure to check the [Wiki](wiki) for additional documentation and guidelines.

 ## Communication
 Feel free to use the [issues](https://github.com/ranaabarghout/CHE322/issues) section for asking questions, discussing course topics, or reporting any issues you encounter.
 We encourage collaboration and open communication among students and instructors.